smileformylove/smileformylove.github.io/index.md

 layout: page
 ---

-Now I work at Xiaohongshu MediaLab for AICodec(end-to-end image and video compression), image or video processing after two years experience at Sensetime Research.
+Now I work at TeleAI for low-level visual signal representation and AICodec(end-to-end image and video compression) after two years experience at Sensetime Research and half year at Xiaohongshu MediaLab .
 Before these I was intern at Huawei Cloud and Alibaba Cloud during postgraduate studies.
 I received bachelor's and a master's degree at Shanghai Jiao Tong University.
 I major in data compression, video compression and signal processing advised by Prof. Hongkai Xiong and Prof. Wenrui Dai at [MIN lab](https://min.sjtu.edu.cn/).
 You can find my publications [here](https://scholar.google.com/citations?user=ua29MrwAAAAJ&hl=de) with CVPR, ICML, DCC, ICIP, VCIP, EACL, and I also serve as a reviewer for CVPR, AAAI, ACL and EMNLP.

 I believe **compression is to represent the world**.
 My current research focuses on the representation of **Multi-Modal Signals Processing**, including image, video, text and audio to verify **everything is embedding** or **everything is token**.
 While my major job now is for image or video processing and accelerate the progress of the deployment for AICodec.